conedevelopment/bazar-docs/checkout.md

 ## Generic Overview

-The checkout service is no more but a helper class that manages and chains the various steps like updating addresses, creating the order, calculating shipping cost, taxes and discounts.
+The checkout service is no more than a helper class that manages and chains the various steps like updating addresses, creating the order, calculating shipping cost, taxes and discounts.

 ```php
 use Bazar\Modesl\Order;